AnyBody/anybody-tutorial/Scaling/lesson3.rst

 for the sensitive analyses.
 Please note that MyTransform object was included as a pre-transform as a rough scaling preceding the nonlinear RBF function, and it will be applied to the source entities, i.e. achieving the result of the previous step.
-Target bone is color-coded with the green color, initial linear scaling is grey, RBF-scaled bone is red.
+Target bone is color-coded with the yellow color, initial linear scaling is grey, RBF-scaled bone is red.
+Tip: mouse-over in the Model View helps to see the name of the object.

 However, it still possible to improve the fitting of the femur surfaces and, thus, improve the accuracy of the model.
-Looking at the Model View you can notice that the greater trochanter is elevated and makes a sharp corner – this is caused by the nature of the thin-plate interpolation and a low number of control points.
+Looking at the Model View you can notice that the red and yellow surfaces are slightly different, e.g. at the femoral head region.
+This is caused by the nature of the interpolation and a low number of control points.
 The following section will describe how to utilize surface information for the construction of an improved scaling law.